Published on May 28, 2017 6:06 PM by dbo.

 One theory is the team brought him on to the practice roster after drafting him, and dressed him as a backup in a couple games, and in order to maintain his Junior eligibility, this participation was expunged.
 However, in 1986 a graduating Junior was the year a player turned 23, and Henry would have been 25 in Aug.
 1986 by his latest known birthdate.
 I also don’t recall what, if any, professional participation did to Junior eligibility in that era (was 2 or 3 games too many?).
 It does raise the question of how a 26-year old Henry could return to the Richmond Raiders Jr. in 1987 after being cut by the Bombers as the record states.

 Another theory is this is just the result of bad record keeping.
 Missed in the original records in 1986, the 2 or 3 games were lost and with no electronic record keeping, the only person who could correct it was Bill Henry, who wasn’t aware or concerned about what FFR said.
 This jives with CFL Statistician Steve Daniel correcting the CFL record with those games, though the position was incorrect, and they being the same Bill Henry.
-The CPFE either did not get this information, or faced with ambiguity, did not list the games with the known Bill Henry nor create another Bill Henry with no known college, birthdate or birthplace.
+The CPFE either did not get this information, or faced with ambiguity, did not list the games with the known Bill Henry nor create another Bill Henry with no known college, birthdate or birthplace, or based their research off the 1987 FFR which listed Henry Williams as the owner of the 3 games.

 A final theory is there were two players named Bill Henry, one was from UBC and drafted, and another, a little younger, was a Junior player.
 The draftee played with the Roughriders in 1986.
 The Junior player attended training camp with Winnipeg in 1987 before returning to Richmond Jr. and then signing with Saskatchewan in 1988.
 The mixup occurred when Saskatchewan and Winnipeg traded a Bill Henry or when the second Bill Henry signed in Saskatchewan, though perhaps Winnipeg already had the rights to a Junior Bill Henry.
 This only makes sense if Winnipeg owned Bill Henry’s rights due to his being from Manitoba.
 Since the known Bill Henry is stated to be born in Minneapolis, MN, where his rights would belong is unclear, and such information may discredit or help the case of separate college and Junior Bill Henrys.